Confronting the climate crisis

 Who will deliver the course?

 The course will be delivered by Garama’s Director, Dr Nick Brooks, who has extensive experience in designing and delivering professional training on climate change for a range of organisations.
 Dr Brooks has a background in climate science and over 20 years of experience working on adaptation, resilience and related issues in academic and consultancy contexts.
 Recently, his work has expanded to include issues around behaviour change and transitions to net-zero.
-Participant numbers will be limited to 15 to facilitate discussion and interaction.
-Dr Brooks has been delivering Garama’s regular professional training courses since 2013, and has designed and delivered training for the University of East Anglia, the UK Department for International Development (DFID, now FCDO), the African Development Bank, the Swiss Agency for Development Cooperation, the Government of Mozambique, and private sector clients.
+Dr Brooks has been delivering Garama’s regular professional training courses since 2013, and has designed and delivered training for the University of East Anglia (UEA), the UK Department for International Development (DFID, now FCDO), the African Development Bank, the Swiss Agency for Development Cooperation, the Government of Mozambique, ODI, ITAD, and a number private sector clients and government departments involved in delivering large overseas aid programmes.
+He has also delivered and partipated in numerous seminars, webinars and workshops, most recently on the topic of transformations for resilience and rapid decarbonisation for the Climate Investment Funds, IIED, UEA (as part of a public lecture), and North Norfolk District Council.
 Subject to demand, we may bring in additional trainers, for example to expand the mitigation content (see below).

 What does it cost?

 The table below lists prices per module, with a discounted price for anyone registering for all modules, and a price for individual sessions.
-Prices reflect the number of sessions in a module, with the adaptation module currently containing the most sessions.
+See below for content of the modules.
+Prices reflect the number of sessions in a module (indicated in brackets in the table), with the adaptation module currently containing the most sessions.
 Prices are provided for this module including and excluding the exercises.
 While the exercises are optional, we recommend opting into them in order to get the most out of this module.

 We can also tailor the content of modules and sessions to specific contexts, and bring in external trainers to cover additional topics.
-If you want to discuss tailored training for your organisation, please contact us to discussion possibilites and costs.
+If you want to discuss tailored training for your organisation or discounts for large groups, please contact us to talk about possibilites and costs.
+We expect most participants to be from organisations, and that costs of participation will be covered by organisations.
+Given sufficient participants, we will also consider offering a limited number of discounted places for members of the public.
+Contact us if you are a member of the public interested in going on the waiting list for a discounted place.

 |Taught sessions||Taught sessions |